icegoat9/keychain-lightstick-docs/docs/README.md

 **Disclaimer:**
-This is not a product, it’s a small batch prototype as giveaways for a concert, so it will not last forever-- exposed components could get damaged, it's sensitive to static, and it’s certainly not waterproof!
+This is not a product, it’s a small batch prototype as giveaways for a concert, so it will not last forever-- components are exposed and could get damaged, it's sensitive to static, and it’s certainly not waterproof!

 ### Nerd Notes

 All the electronics except the battery are visible on the front.
-The square in the center is the [STM32C031](https://www.st.com/en/microcontrollers-microprocessors/stm32c031c4.html), a modern low-cost (under $1) microprocessor built from a few million transistors, which runs all the code.
+The square in the center is the [STM32C031](https://www.st.com/en/microcontrollers-microprocessors/stm32c031c4.html), a modern 32-bit low-cost (under $1) microprocessor built from a few million transistors, which runs all the code.

-I plan to put the PCB design files and source code online here at some point, once I clean them up.
-If one of the handful of people who gets this is an engineer and you want to reprogram yours, just reach out.
+In some senses, this tiny chip has as much processing power as desktop computers from the 1990s... though far less memory (just 12kB, about as much as a few pages of printed text, or 1% the size of a single image taken on a modern cell phone camera).
+And here it is, put to work blinking some lights for us.

 ![](IMG_8473.JPG)